Cleo

 Key obligations

-What EU AI Act requires from organizations operating in European Union.
+What EU AI Act requires from organizations operating in the EU.

 Prohibited AI practices banned from February 2025 (social scoring, real-time biometric identification)